m0vse/plutoplusdvb/README.md

 ** PLEASE NOTE **
 This software is experimental and I accept no liability for any damage that may occur to your Plutoplus by using it

-The firmware/ folder contains pre-compiled binaries based on pluto firmware v0.33 and the latest datvplutofrm f5uii-master branch which I have successfully loaded on my Pluto+ (with minimal testing)
+The firmware/ folder contains pre-compiled binaries based on pluto firmware v0.33 and the latest datvplutofrm f5uii-master branch which I have successfully loaded on my Pluto+ (with minimal testing).
+It was built using Ubuntu 22.04.

 [TOC]